lucytcns/Final_Project/README.md

 - Graphing: Including graphing codes for air pressure, humidity, windspeed, temperature for data packed from WebScraping
 - Report: Including write-ups and output graphs

+Report.pdf: a pdf version of our print out report.ipynb

 ### Data Source
 - https://www.metaweather.com/api/
 -- This is our main data source and where we scrape data from